nextarch/toc/sigs/readme.md

 NextArch SIGs will oversee and coordinate the interests pertaining to a logical area of needs of end users and/or projects.
 The area overseen by a SIG is typically met by a set of NextArch Foundation projects, and may also represent a cross-cutting feature group shared by several projects.
 SIG’s are:

-long lived groups that report to the Technical Advisory Council led primarily by recognised experts in the relevant field(s), supported by other contributors
+long lived groups that report to the TOC led primarily by recognised experts in the relevant field(s), supported by other contributors

 ## Responsibilities & Empowerment of SIGs